- 28 Aug 2008

 How Can Decision Making Be Improved?

-Executive Summary — While scholars can describe how people make decisions, and can envision how much better decision-making could be, they still have little understanding of how to help people overcome blind spots and behave optimally.
+Overview — While scholars can describe how people make decisions, and can envision how much better decision-making could be, they still have little understanding of how to help people overcome blind spots and behave optimally.
 Chugh, Milkman, and Bazerman organize the scattered knowledge that judgment and decision-making scholars have amassed over several decades about how to reduce biased decision-making.
 Their analysis of the existing literature on improvement strategies is designed to highlight the most promising avenues for future research.
 Key concepts include:

 - People put great trust in their intuition.
 The past 50 years of decision-making research challenges that trust.